schoenlein/schoenlein.github.io/index.md

 Hi there!

 I'm a 3rd year Phd student at the University of Wisconsin-Madison.
 I work with Dr. Karen Schloss in the Visual Reasoning Lab in the Department of Psychology and Wisconsin Institute for Discovery.

+(this site is a work in progress so stay tuned!)